RikVN/Neural_DRS/README.md

 ### Running from OpenNMT

 **IMPORTANT:** You have to run the training and parsing scripts with the OpenNMT directory as your working folder.
 We will assume that the OpenNMT folder is located in this Github folder when giving instructions on how to run.
-If you put the OpenNMT folder somewhere else, you'll have to change where preprocessing.sh, train.sh and parse.sh read default_config.sh from.
+If you put the OpenNMT folder somewhere else, you'll have to change where preprocessing.sh, train.sh and parse.sh read default_config.sh from!

 ## Parsing